Bank of America overview

 Borrowers with limited credit history or looking to work with a major lender with branches around the country

 Bank of America does not provide lender fee information on its website.

 Bank of America publishes mortgage rates on its website, which are updated daily.

-Bank of America is accredited with the Better Business Bureau, where it has an A+ rating.
 On Trustpilot, Bank of America is rated 1.4 out of five stars, but many of the reviews are not mortgage-related.
 In J.D.
 Power’s 2021 U.S. Primary Mortgage Origination Satisfaction Study, Bank of America is ranked No. 6 for customer satisfaction.
 Similarly, the bank is ranked No. 7 in J.D.
 Power’s 2021 Primary Mortgage Servicer Satisfaction Study.

 Bank of America offers an online application with both prequalification and preapproval.
 Customer service is available through email, online or over the phone.
 New mortgage borrowers will find helpful educational tools on the bank’s website, and its app allows applicants and mortgage holders to learn about loan options, get prequalified, apply for and lock in a loan (purchase or refinance), make loan payments (and set up autopay), and a variety of other loan servicing options.
 Bank of America also offers e-signature and electronic document services.

 Minimum borrower requirements

 For a conventional loan through Bank of America, borrowers generally need a minimum credit score of 620 and can put as little as 3 percent or 5 percent down, provided the borrower meets income restrictions.

 Refinancing with Bank of America

 Borrowers can view current refinance rates on Bank of America’s website.
 Although the rates advertised include points, they do not account for any lender fees.
 The application process for a refinance with the bank is similar to the process of applying for a purchase loan.